-Outsourcing technology work has its own issues and risks such as cultural differences. language problems, possible communication gaps, potential unpredictability and potential loss of intellectual assets; these need the attention and care by you for the outsourcing to be effective and successful.
+Outsourcing technology work such as mobile app development has its own issues and risks such as cultural differences. language problems, possible communication gaps, potential unpredictability and potential loss of intellectual assets; these need the attention and care by you for the outsourcing to be effective and successful.

 Although all of these problems can be addressed and impact minimized, particular attention must be paid to the intellectual assets.
-As a business looking forward to outsourcing web development services, you should have some processes that define and sustain the IP rights.
+As a business looking forward to IT outsourcing services such as software or web development services, you should have some processes that define and sustain the IP rights.

 As a part of work, you may need to share a lot of details related to technology, applications, and processes.
 Many aspects could go into the formation of the contract details.
 Although certain details may be kept confidential from your side it would still become necessary to share not only the details but also the resources.
 So unless explicit statements are included in the agreements, there is a potential for IP to be used in an unwanted way; this is especially important as outsourcing contracts often limited in time.
 This brings into question the need, necessity and modus operandi to be followed in the protection of IP rights.